NannyML/nannyml/docs/quick.rst

 Finding Data Drift
 ==================

-NannyML makes it easy to compute and vizualize data drift.
+NannyML makes it easy to compute and vizualize data drift for the model inputs.
 For more details refer to :ref:`data-drift-practice`.

 .. code-block:: python